Rule For Rotating 90 Degrees Clockwise

 Use in Robotics

 Robotics relies heavily on rotations for controlling the movement and orientation of robots.
-Robots often need to rotate their joints or entire bodies to perform tasks such as grasping objects, navigating environments, or interacting with humans.
+In practice, robots often need to rotate their joints or entire bodies to perform tasks such as grasping objects, navigating environments, or interacting with humans.
 The 90-degree clockwise rotation is a basic building block for more complex rotational movements.

 Simultaneous Localization and Mapping (SLAM), a technique used by robots to map their environment and determine their location, often involves performing rotations to align sensor data and create accurate maps.
 Sophisticated algorithms and sensors are used to ensure precise and reliable rotational movements.